mpiechulek/24-clock/README.md

 # 24-clock

-For all those people who remember the tTV series "24" with Jack Bauer! :D
+For all those people who remember the TV series "24" with Jack Bauer! :D